devadula-nandan/calculator_gl/README.md

-# ui implementations
+# UI Implementations

-1) this calculator can detect dark or light mode of your browser, and can change the theme/background accordingly (on window loads)
+1. This calculator can detect the dark or light mode of your browser and change the theme/background accordingly upon window load.
-2) a random color theme will be generated for buttons on every page load, with the help of an rng function & the generated theme will always be good (logics for good hsl color generation were implemented) (inspired from google's material you theming on android 12)
+2. A random color theme will be generated for buttons on every page load using an RNG function.
+The generated theme will always be visually appealing, thanks to implemented logic for good HSL color generation.
+This feature is inspired by Google's Material You theming on Android 12.
-3) responsive on all screens
+3. The calculator is designed to be responsive on all screens.

-# ux implementations
+# UX Implementations

-1) javascript float precision errors are rectified in most cases
+1. JavaScript float precision errors are rectified in most cases to ensure accurate calculations.
-2) max display limit for result is 9 (numbers from 0 - 999999999 including decimal values), beyond which Range Error will be displayed.
+2. The maximum display limit for the calculator's result is set to 9.
+Any numbers beyond this limit (0 - 999999999, including decimal values) will display a Range Error.
-3) if there is decimal in the result and the result lies between 0 - 999999999 (including decimal values), total of maximum 9 charecters will be displayed of the whole answer
+3. If the result has a decimal and falls between 0 and 999999999 (including decimal values), a maximum of 9 characters will be displayed for the entire answer.
-4) error handling for zero division is implemented
+4. Error handling is implemented for zero division.
-5) implemented an additional "." button to calculate decimal values (javascript float precision error is also fixed in most cases)
+5. An additional "." button is provided to calculate decimal values, and JavaScript float precision errors are addressed in most cases.
-6) appropriate logics were implemented, to avoid entering multiple decimals for a number.
+6. Appropriate logic is implemented to prevent entering multiple decimals for a number.

-# further improvements
+# Further Improvements

-1) the theme randomization could be wrapped in a function and can be assigned to a button (instead of randomizing on page load) and the theme values could be stored in local storage and could be retrieved & applied after window loads
+1. The randomization of themes could be wrapped in a function and assigned to a button, allowing users to change the theme dynamically instead of randomizing it on page load.
+The theme values could also be stored in local storage and retrieved and applied after window loads.
-2) key mapping to numpad can be done by adding event listener on window on keydown and writing appropriate logics for the key pressed
+2. Key mapping to the numpad can be implemented by adding an event listener on the window's keydown event and writing appropriate logic for the pressed key.
-3) animation could be added for entering digits to the display
+3. Animation could be added to enhance the user experience when entering digits on the display.
-4) every edge conditions are taken care, i would like to know if you face any bug
+4. Every edge case has been taken care of, but if you encounter any bugs, please let us know.